7 Website Design Trends Setting New Standards in Government

 3. Multimedia Experiences

-One of the most successful uses of video we’re seeing in local government website design in 2021 is the use of gorgeous, high-definition videos that embody the spirit of the community as the hero image on the website’s homepage.
-Trends we’re loving include drone-obtained flyover footage of the community’s most recognizable landmarks and video compilations of citizens participating in the most popular local events and activities, like the summer community fair, hiking local trails, or buying ice cream from the shop that’s been in town for 60 years.
+One of the most successful uses of video we’re seeing in government website design is the use of gorgeous, high-definition videos that embody the spirit of the community as the hero image on the website’s homepage.
+Trends we’re loving include drone-obtained flyover footage of the community’s most recognizable landmarks and video compilations of residents participating in the most popular local events and activities, like the summer community fair, hiking local trails, or buying ice cream from the shop that’s been in town for 60 years.

 4. Custom Forms Built Using Low-Code Technology